DeiInvictus/deiinvictus.github.io/_posts/2024-12-12-the-blessed-poor.markdown

 Personally, I enjoy the story with the modal nuance.
 Without the modal nuance the story would say that he saved the city but that no one remembered him, whereas with the modal nuance it says, that he could have saved the city but they were destroyed for not listening.
 It seems like there is more consequence for ignoring wisdom with this approach, but either way, the wisdom of the poor is despised by the world.
 What do you think will happen if you keep disregarding his message (Proverbs 29:1 NET)?

-## Final Words
+## Recognize that you are already rich!
+You are Kings and priests unto the Lord.

 Society pressures, degrades, and humiliates the poor out of ignorance and satanic influence.
-Do not pay attention to the oppression, marginalization and persecution of the ignorant, spiritually poor, unwise, and hellbound.
+Pay attention to the oppression, marginalization and persecution that comes from the ignorant, spiritually poor, unwise, and hellbound.
 These material things are absolutely meaningless and temporary!

+> and has made us kings and priests to His God and Father, to Him be glory and dominion forever and ever.
+Amen (Revelation 1:6 NKJV).

 > Riches do not profit in the day of wrath, but righteousness delivers from death (ESV Study Bible, 2008, Proverbs 11:4).